 Obviously, exercise increases your overall health, but it’s also a fantastic stress buster.

 Physical movement helps to increase the production of your brain’s feel-good chemicals, endorphins.
 Plus, concentrating on playing a sport or working out takes your mind off the day’s irritations and anxiety.
 Jogging, tennis, football, hiking – pick something you like to do and get moving!

 Exercise doesn’t always have to mean a high-impact, full-on workout.
 You don’t need to be training for a triathlon or powerlifting your way to glory.
 Take a break at work, walk around the office, run up a flight of stairs – a burst of physical activity gets your blood moving, expels excess adrenaline and brings immediate relief from a stressful situation.

 The beauty of yoga is its accessibility – almost anyone can do it.
 Yoga’s controlled breathing exercises and inventive physical poses are designed to increase strength and flexibility.
 Linked to yoga’s stress-reducing effects is an ability to lower your blood pressure and heart rate.

 Don’t hold onto any preconceptions about yoga.
 You don’t need to be flexible to do it!
-There are classes to suit all levels, and because of all the different styles of yoga, you can try various groups until you find the right one for you.
+There are classes to suit all levels (even online), and because of all the different types of yoga, you can try various groups until you find the right one for you.